 Following is a general outline of the procedure.
 Your rehabilitation (rehab) team or doctor will show you and/or a loved one how to perform a catheterization.

 - Be sure you have everything you need.
-This typically includes a catheter, a mirror, a container to collect the urine, latex or other medical gloves, and cleansing equipment, such as cotton balls, paper towels, soap, and antiseptics.
+This typically includes a catheter, a mirror, a container to collect the urine, disposable gloves, and cleansing equipment, such as cotton balls, paper towels, soap, and antiseptics.
 You may also want to use a water-based lubricant.

 - Wash your hands thoroughly with soap and water, and put on the gloves.
 Gloves are optional.